 BIO

-Han Mengyun received her B. A in Studio Art from Bard College in the US in 2012 and has pursued the study of Sanskrit at various institutions such as Kyoto University before she completed her MFA at the University of Oxford with a research focus on Classical Indology and Indian aesthetic theories in 2018.
-The focus of her research is on the art of the book across cultures, i.e. Indian and Persian manuscripts and woodblock printed books in China and Japan etc.
+Han Mengyun received BA in Studio Art from Bard College and has pursued the study of Sanskrit at various institutions such as Kyoto University before she completed her MFA at the University of Oxford with a research focus on Classical Indology and Indian aesthetic theories.

 For all inquiries, please contact: hanmengyunstudio@gmail.com